< Back

 As you can see, we are assuming no prepayments and no troubled debt restructurings (TDRs) to allow us to simplify this illustration.
 Let’s look at immediate reversion first.

-Immediate reversion
+Immediate reversion to historical data

 As you can see, the adjustment factor is taken in full in Year 1.
 Then, for the remaining years in the contractual term, only the historical loss percentage is applied.
 As we’ll see, this will result in a lower allowance for credit losses than the straight-line reversion method.
 All in all, it’s a fairly straightforward process.
 Now, let’s look at straight-line reversion.

-Straight-line reversion
+Straight-line reversion to historical data

 In straight-line reversion, the full adjustment factor is still taken in Year 1.
 However, for the remaining years in the contractual term, only a portion of the adjustment factor is applied.
 In this scenario, the 0.60% adjustment factor is divided by 5 years (the contractual term) to arrive at a 0.12% reduction of the adjustment factor each year.
 This means that, all things being equal, this will result in a higher allowance for credit losses than the immediate reversion method.

 And, of course, there is always the third option of some “other rational and systematic approach”.
-But remember, the approach taken should be applied consistently to pools of financial assets and should be driven by the approach the results in the best estimate of expected credit losses…NOT the approach that either pads the allowance for credit losses or keeps the entity’s allowance for credit losses low.
+But remember, the approach should be applied consistently to pools of financial assets and should be driven by the approach the results in the best estimate of expected credit losses…NOT the approach that either pads the allowance for credit losses or keeps the entity’s allowance for credit losses low.

 About GAAP Dynamics